Efficient Wrong-Way Risk Modelling for Funding Valuation Adjustments: Numerical results

+On the other hand, the Gaussian approximation error is larger when the distribution of $Y_z(t,u)$ deviates from a Gaussian, where the distribution asymmetry and fatness of the distribution tails play a role.
+A numerical example of a stressed scenario for the multi-currency portfolio of IR swaps is presented in Figure~\ref{fig:portfolio38StressedITMInclIncl} and Table~\ref{tab:PortfolioCreditSpreadParamSet38StressedITMDefaultIinclDefaultCinclFvaResults}, where especially in Figure~\ref{fig:portfolio38StressedITMInclInclErrorIncr} we observe the same portfolio dampening effect on the Gaussian approximation error.

-\paragraph{Impact of model parameters} From Section~\ref{sec:approxError} it is clear that in some situations the approximation performs less well.
-The distributions of $Y_z(t,u)$ will increase in magnitude as $u$ increases, a pattern which the Taylor truncation error will follow.
-However, for exposure profiles that decay towards maturity, for example, for (a portfolio of) IR swaps, the increased truncation error for dates closer to maturity is dampened.
+\paragraph{Impact of model parameters} From Section~\ref{sec:approxError} it is clear that in some situations the WWR approximation performs less well.
+Hence, we illustrate the impact of the model parameters on the various approximation errors.
 Looking solely at the truncation error, increased credit volatility $\vol_I$ and $\vol_C$ will result in an increased error, and lower mean-reversion $a_I$ and $a_C$ will also increase the truncation error.
-On the other hand, the Gaussian approximation error is larger when the distribution of $Y_z(t,u)$ deviates from a Gaussian, where the symmetry and tails of the distribution play a role.
 For the Gaussian approximation, as opposed to the truncation error, larger values of $a_I$ and $a_C$ lead to less normality in the credit distributions, increasing the error.
-As for the truncation error, for increased credit volatilities $\vol_I$ and $\vol_C$, the credit distributions deviate from Gaussian, such that the Gaussian approximation error increases.
+Like for the truncation error, for increased credit volatilities $\vol_I$ and $\vol_C$, the credit distributions deviate from Gaussian, such that the Gaussian approximation error increases.
 This effect is especially visible for higher values of $\vol_I$ combined with low $\vol_C$, since the credit of institution $I$ enters through both the funding spread and the credit adjustment factor, whereas $C$'s credit enters only through the latter.
 Furthermore, for larger IR volatility, the amount of WWR increases, and the overall approximation error increases along with it.
 Finally, increased IR-credit correlation magnitudes also result in larger approximation errors.